 We study how human subjects learn under extremely limited information.
-We use Chen's (forthcoming) data on cost sharing games, and Van Huyck et al.'s (1996, Manuscript) data on coordination games to compare three payoff-based learning models.
-Under the serial mechanism and coordination games, the payoff-assessment learning model (Sarin and Vahid, 1999, Games Econ.
-Behav.
-28, 294-309) tracks the data the best, followed by the experience-weighted attraction learning model (Camerer and Ho, 1999, Econometrica, 67, 827-874), which in turn, is followed by a simple reinforcement learning model.
+We use Chen's (forthcoming) data on cost sharing games, and Van Huyck, Battalio and Rankin's (1996) data on coordination games to compare three payoff-based learning models.
+Under the serial mechanism and coordination games, the payoff-assessment learning model (Sarin and Vahid, 1999) tracks the data the best, followed by the experience-weighted attraction learning model (Camerer and Ho, 1999), which in turn, is followed by a simple reinforcement learning model.
 Under the average cost pricing mechanism, however, none of the learning models tracks the data well.